Meet Our Team

 Jaclyn Jewett, MS, OTR/L

 Jaclyn was born and raised in Ohio, where she also completed her undergraduate degree in Psychology at Walsh University in 2012.
 Jaclyn then continued on to complete her Master of Science in Occupational Therapy at Milligan College, in Tennessee.
 During this time, Jaclyn had the opportunity to work with children with a variety of developmental disorders in the school and outpatient settings.
 Jaclyn completed her graduate level pediatric clinical rotation at Pediatric Therapy Network, a sensory clinic in Torrance, California.
 While there, Jaclyn was able to gain experience working with children with sensory processing disorder, Autism Spectrum Disorder, ADHD, Intellectual Disabilities, and many others.
-Outside of work, Jaclyn enjoy almost all outdoor activities, especially hiking and biking, singing, playing volleyball, and learning new things, most recently, playing the ukulele!
+She has now completed formal trainings in the Zones of Regulation curriculum, Pediatric Yoga for OT, Child Adult Relationship Enhancement, and many others related to sensory processing and integration.
+Outside of work, Jaclyn enjoy almost all outdoor activities, especially hiking and biking, singing, playing volleyball, and learning new things!

 Janet Marron, MED, CCC, SLP